-One of the latest trends in drug abuse is the use of Adderall, a medication used to treat attention-deficit hyperactivity disorder (ADHD).
+One of the more recent trends in drug abuse is the use of Adderall, a medication used to treat attention-deficit/hyperactivity disorder (ADHD).
 While the drug is legal and prescribed by doctors, it is also used by people without ADHD as a study drug or party drug.
 The dangers of Adderall abuse are real, and anyone who takes this drug needs to be aware of them.

-Northpoint Washington’s Adderall abuse treatment center can help you if you or someone you know is struggling with this problem.
+Northpoint Washington’s Adderall addiction treatment program can help you if you or someone you know is struggling with this problem.
 Our experienced staff will work with you to create a customized treatment plan that will address your unique needs.
-We provide a safe and supportive environment where you can begin the journey to recovery.
+We provide a supportive environment where you can begin the journey to recovery.
 Call us at 425.437.3298 to learn more.

 What Are Study Drugs?

-Study drugs, also known as cognitive enhancers, are medications typically prescribed to individuals with attention deficit hyperactivity disorder (ADHD) to help them focus and concentrate.
+Study drugs, also known as cognitive enhancers, are medications typically prescribed to individuals with attention-deficit/hyperactivity disorder to help them focus and concentrate.
 One of the most commonly prescribed study drugs is Adderall, a stimulant medication that contains amphetamine and dextroamphetamine.
 These drugs work by increasing the levels of neurotransmitters, such as dopamine and norepinephrine, in the brain, which can lead to improved attention, focus, and motivation.

-While Adderall and other study drugs can be helpful for those with ADHD, they are also commonly abused by individuals without the disorder.
-This is often done in an effort to improve academic performance or to stay awake for longer periods of time.
+While Adderall and other study drugs can be helpful for those with ADHD, they are also commonly abused by individuals without it.
+This is often done in an effort to try and improve academic performance or to stay awake for longer periods of time.
 However, the use of study drugs without a prescription or under a doctor’s supervision can lead to serious negative consequences.

 How Do Study Drugs Affect the Brain?